-Field observations in Tanzania and quarantine studies in Hawai'i of A. nitens strongly indicate that the proposed release of this Erythrina gall wasp biocontrol agent will not have any undesirable, negative, non-target effects on the natural environment of the Hawaiian Islands.
+Field observations of A. nitens in Tanzania and South Africa, and quarantine lab studies conducted in containment in Hawai'i, strongly indicate that the proposed release of this Erythrina gall wasp biocontrol agent will not have any undesirable, negative, non-target effects on the natural environment of the Hawaiian Islands.
 Environmental impacts associated with the No Action Alternative of not issuing permits for release are those resulting from the continued damage to the native wiliwili tree and other species in the genus Erythrina caused by Erythrina gall wasp and environmental damage caused by other methods (such as systemic pesticide) employed to control Erythrina gall wasp in affected trees.
 The proposed release and establishment of A. nitens is expected to supplement the success of E. erythrinae in suppressing infestations of Erythrina gall wasp, effectively reducing these impacts further.